-Back-end web developers will be proficient in languages like:
+Back-end web developer will be proficient in languages like:

-Front-end web developers will have more experience with:
+Front-end web developer will have more experience with:

-While many website designers may have a certain amount of competency with front-end computer programming languages like CSS and HTML, and may even some experience using common tools, their grasp will not be nearly as firm as back- and front-end developers.
+While many website designers may have a certain amount of competency with front-end computer programming languages like CSS and HTML, and may even have some experience using common tools, their grasp will not be near as firm as back- and front-end developers.

-One of the Most Important Traits for Successful Web Developers
+One of the Most Important Traits for Successful Web Developer

 Web developers must be adept at collaboration.
-Many who have never hired one before fall for the misconception that they’re shy introverts who struggle to come out of their shells.
+Many who have never hired one before falling for the misconception that they’re shy introverts who struggle to come out of their shells.